Game theory: Combinatorial games

 Games in which the difficulty of finding an optimal strategy stems from the multiplicity of possible moves are called combinatorial games.
 Examples include chess and Go.
 Games that involve imperfect information may also have a strong combinatorial character, for instance backgammon.
 There is no unified theory addressing combinatorial elements in games.
 There are, however, mathematical tools that can solve some particular problems and answer some general questions.

 Games of perfect information have been studied in combinatorial game theory, which has developed novel representations, e.g. surreal numbers, as well as combinatorial and algebraic (and sometimes non-constructive) proof methods to solve games of certain types, including "loopy" games that may result in infinitely long sequences of moves.
 These methods address games with higher combinatorial complexity than those usually considered in traditional (or "economic") game theory.
 A typical game that has been solved this way is Hex.
 A related field of study, drawing from computational complexity theory, is game complexity, which is concerned with estimating the computational difficulty of finding optimal strategies.

 Research in artificial intelligence has addressed both perfect and imperfect information games that have very complex combinatorial structures (like chess, go, or backgammon) for which no provable optimal strategies have been found.
 The practical solutions involve computational heuristics, like alpha–beta pruning or use of artificial neural networks trained by reinforcement learning, which make games more tractable in computing practice.

-Infinitely long games

-Games, as studied by economists and real-world game players, are generally finished in finitely many moves.
-Pure mathematicians are not so constrained, and set theorists in particular study games that last for infinitely many moves, with the winner (or other payoff) not known until after all those moves are completed.

-The focus of attention is usually not so much on the best way to play such a game, but whether one player has a winning strategy.
-(It can be proven, using the axiom of choice, that there are gameseven with perfect information and where the only outcomes are "win" or "lose"for which neither player has a winning strategy.)
-The existence of such strategies, for cleverly designed games, has important consequences in descriptive set theory.